irwtdvoys/dump/README.md

 ## Usage

+For details on full basic usage and more complex examples see the `examples/` folder.

+### Output Function

-Some simple usage examples of `Dump` would be as follows:
+Some simple output based usage examples of the built in `dump()` function would be as follows:

 ```php
 use function Cruxoft\dump;